Asim-Tahir/indirbeni/README.md

 That's it, have a nice time with your bot!

 ### III.
 Upcoming Features
-- [ ] Better filenames with file index and hash
+- [x] Better filenames with file index and hash
+- [x] Random link requests

 ##### Freedom for lord!